Otto-Vogel/otto-vogel.github.io/_posts/2024-12-10-CynicalTheories.md

 author: "Otto Vogel"
 ---

-**Note: I'm having difficulty with some formatting of footnotes.
-Please be patient while i find time and energy to fix them**

 Publication Note: I wrote this a while back, and did it up mostly in LaTeX.
 This means I had to spend a few hours reformatting the entire thing, especially the citations; that's the main reason it might seem a little outdated.
 One footnote has been added to expand on a point concerning Derrida and Wittgenstein.
+Also there might be some small errors here and there in typesetting; I ask for your forgiveness with those.

 ## Introduction